-Private keys of certification authorities used in key agreement operations have to be archived after expiry of the validity date of the associated certificate or upon its revocation for 5 years.
-Archived keys have to be available for 25 years; for the first 15 years they must be accessible on-line.
+Private keys of certification authorities used in key agreement operations have to be archived after expiry of the validity date of the associated certificate or upon its revocation.
+Archived keys have to be available for 25 years; for the first 15 years they must be accessible online.